mdomarsaleem/insofe-project/README.md

-# INSOFE-ProJect
+# INSOFE-Project
-Academical Data Science Project,
+Academical Data Science Project

 The ABC Insurance Group, consists of 10 property and casualty insurance, life insurance and insurance brokerage companies.
 The property and